-For more on this, see highlights of my report below, followed by a link to the full U.S. Outlook, delivered on May 12.
+For more on this, see highlights of my report below, followed by a link to the full U.S. Outlook, delivered on Oct.
+6.

 Preliminary signs are that weaker-than-expected data visible in March may be carrying over into April.Read More ›